-If you are thinking about leaving your 9 to 5 for a startup, here are some handy tips from a lawyer to consider before you move.
+If you are thinking about leaving your 9 to 5 for a startup, here are some handy tips from a lawyer to consider before you make the move.

-Let’s take things one step at a time and discuss some important considerations.
+So let’s take things one step at a time and discuss some important considerations.

 Similarly, a restraint that bars you from working in the country may also be considered too wide and onerous.